3 TIPS for How TO BECOME A DIGITAL NOMAD

 My mission was to get free rooms, entertainment, um, parking, food, travel, not getting God not buying the timeshare.
 So that’s why I say don’t get shiny object syndrome.
 Don’t buy things.
 Don’t sign up for subscriptions.
 Really know where your money’s going, where you’re headed, where everything is headed.
 You need to have a plan and have this planned out.

 So now, you know, three tips, action steps you can take to become a digital nomad, but do you know all of the other parts of becoming a digital nomad, mobilizing downsizing, choosing the right RV or living situation for your nomadic journey?
 Don’t worry.
 I had all the same thoughts and questions whenever I got started, which is why I created our RVersity.
-So if you’re ready to get started becoming a digital nomad, make sure to book a call with me HERE and let’s schedule a time to chat so I can help you plan and prepare for your new nomad life.
+So if you’re ready to get started becoming a digital nomad, make sure to 🤳 BOOK A CALL TO CHAT WITH ME and let’s schedule a time to chat so I can help you plan and prepare for your new nomad life.